Etrade rating

 Is E*Trade Safe?

-E*Trade is one of the oldest and most popular online brokers.
-Although E*Trade is widely known, some people may still wonder if E*Trade is a real and safe broker.
-We'll clear up these questions and also review E*Trade's commissions, platforms, research tools, and more.
+E*Trade is one of the most well-known online brokers.
+Even though many people recognize the E*Trade name, some might wonder if E*Trade is a scam or a safe broker to use.
+Here, we answer those questions and review E*Trade’s commissions, pricing, trading platforms, research tools, and more.

-The origin of E*Trade began around 40 years ago, and they claim to have been the first company to carry out an online trade for a retail investor.
-Many Americans know E*Trade from its famous baby commercials during Super Bowl ads.
-In the investing world, E*Trade is admired for its strong, easy-to-use trading tools and platforms.
+E*Trade started about 40 years ago and says they were the first company to let a retail investor place a trade online.
+Most Americans know E*Trade from their famous baby commercials during the Super Bowl.
+In the investment world, E*Trade has a great reputation for its easy-to-use and strong trading tools.

-In late 2020, Morgan Stanley bought E*Trade in an all-stock deal worth about $13 billion at the time.
+In late 2020, Morgan Stanley bought E*Trade in an all-stock deal worth about $13 billion.
 E*Trade is now owned by Morgan Stanley, but it still uses the E*Trade name, website, and tools.
-In E*Trade’s last fiscal year of 2019, before Morgan Stanley acquired it, E*Trade handled over 291,000 daily trades, had more than 7.2 million accounts, and generated nearly $3 billion in revenue.
+In E*Trade’s last year before the buyout (2019), they reported over 291,000 daily average customer trades, more than 7.2 million accounts, and nearly $3 billion in revenue.

 E*Trade Better Business Bureau (BBB)

-The Better Business Bureau (BBB) is a traditional place to check if a business is real or not.
-E*Trade does have a profile with the BBB, but it isn’t accredited.
-Don’t worry about this; it likely means E*Trade chose not to pay the BBB’s accreditation fee.
+The Better Business Bureau is often used to check if a company is trustworthy.
+E*Trade has a profile with the BBB but is not accredited by them.
+This just means E*Trade chose not to pay the BBB’s fee for accreditation.

 Is E*Trade Legitimate?

-Some of the regulators that oversee E*Trade are the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), and the U.S. Financial Crimes Enforcement Network (FinCEN).
-E*Trade also posts a required Statement of Financial Condition on its website, which shows its assets, liabilities, and equity.
+Some regulators that watch over E*Trade include the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), and the U.S. Financial Crimes Enforcement Network (FinCEN).
+E*Trade also posts a Statement of Financial Condition on its website showing its assets, debts, and equity.

 Is E*Trade a Scam?

-E*Trade is officially registered with FINRA and the SEC.
-If you want to check these registrations, E*Trade’s CRD number with FINRA is 29106 and its SEC number is 8-44112.
-On E*Trade’s FINRA page, there are 226 disclosures, which include 93 regulatory events and 133 arbitration events.
-You can visit E*Trade’s detailed FINRA report if you want to read about any disclosures.
+E*Trade is officially registered with both FINRA and the SEC.
+If you want to check, E*Trade’s FINRA CRD number is 29106, and its SEC number is 8-44112.
+On E*Trade’s FINRA profile, they have 226 disclosures, including 93 regulatory events and 133 arbitration events.
+You can see more details about these on their FINRA report.

 Is E*Trade Insured?

-If you hold assets in any E*Trade brokerage account, you get coverage from the Securities Investor Protection Corporation (SIPC) for up to $500,000, including $250,000 in cash.
-SIPC insurance protects your money if E*Trade goes bankrupt or ceases operations.
+For any assets in your E*Trade brokerage account, you are covered by Securities Investor Protection Corporation (SIPC) insurance for up to $500,000, including $250,000 in cash.
+SIPC insurance protects your money and investments if E*Trade goes out of business.

-For E*Trade’s checking and savings accounts through Morgan Stanley Private Bank, your cash can be FDIC-insured between $250,000 and $500,000, depending on the account type.
-The Federal Deposit Insurance Corporation (FDIC) safeguards your bank-held cash if the bank fails.
+For checking and savings accounts at E*Trade through Morgan Stanley Private Bank, your money can be FDIC insured between $250,000 and $500,000, depending on your account.
+FDIC insurance protects your cash if the bank fails.

-E*Trade has an Extended Sweep Deposit Account for cash in non-retirement brokerage accounts and a Retirement Sweep Deposit Account for cash in retirement brokerage accounts.
-These sweep programs send your cash to up to five different FDIC-insured banks.
-Each program can give you up to $500,000 in FDIC coverage.
+E*Trade offers an Extended Sweep Deposit Account for cash in non-retirement accounts and a Retirement Sweep Deposit Account for retirement accounts.
+These programs automatically move your cash to up to 5 different FDIC-insured banks.
+This makes you eligible for up to $500,000 of FDIC coverage for your cash in these programs.

 Is E*Trade Secure?

-E*Trade uses several methods to protect your account, privacy, and data.
-E*Trade follows the SEC’s Customer Protection Rule, which requires all fully paid customer securities to be kept separate from E*Trade’s own assets.
+E*Trade uses many ways to keep your accounts, privacy, and data safe.
+E*Trade follows the SEC’s Customer Protection Rule, which means they must keep your paid securities separate from their own assets.

-E*Trade’s safeguards include dedicated fraud teams, firewalls, and encryption.
-E*Trade also offers optional security features like two-factor authentication (2FA) and text or email alerts.
+E*Trade protects your account and privacy with fraud teams, firewalls, and encryption.
+You can also use optional tools like two-factor authentication (2FA) for logins and get security alerts by text or email.

 Top Rated Brokers